 - deliberate or accidental action (or inaction) by a controller or processor;

 - sending personal data to an incorrect recipient;

 - computing devices containing personal data being lost or stolen;

 - alteration of personal data without permission; and

 A personal data breach can be broadly defined as a security incident that has affected the confidentiality, integrity or availability of personal data.
 In short, there will be a personal data breach whenever any personal data is accidentally lost, destroyed, corrupted or disclosed; if someone accesses the data or passes it on without proper authorisation; or if the data is made unavailable and this unavailability has a significant negative effect on individuals.

-Recital 87 of the GDPR says that when a security incident takes place, you should quickly establish whether a personal data breach has occurred and, if so, promptly take steps to address it, including telling the ICO if required.
+Recital 87 of the UK GDPR says that when a security incident takes place, you should quickly establish whether a personal data breach has occurred and, if so, promptly take steps to address it, including telling the ICO if required.

 Remember, the focus of risk regarding breach reporting is on the potential negative consequences for individuals.
-Recital 85 of the GDPR explains that:
+Recital 85 of the UK GDPR explains that:

 “A personal data breach may, if not addressed in an appropriate and timely manner, result in physical, material or non-material damage to natural persons such as loss of control over their personal data or limitation of their rights, discrimination, identity theft or fraud, financial loss, unauthorised reversal of pseudonymisation, damage to reputation, loss of confidentiality of personal data protected by professional secrecy or any other significant economic or social disadvantage to the natural person concerned.”